socialplanning/repopencore/README.txt

 ====================

-There is also an experimental configuration for running a single wsgi stack with opencore and tasktracker as endpoints.
+There is also an experimental configuration for running a single wsgi stack with opencore and tasktracker as endpoints, and a Deliverance middleware set up to theme tasktracker for full visual integration.

 If you want to try this out, the steps are similar:

- 1. First, install TaskTracker with commands provided by repopencore:
+ 1. First, install the extra dependencies with commands provided by
+    repopencore:

-    `install-myghty-fork && install-tasktracker`
+    `install-myghty-fork && install-tasktracker && install-deliverance`

-    This will install TaskTracker from trunk as well as a version of Myghty (which is required by a dependency of TaskTracker) with the following patch applied to myghty.importer at L56:
+    This will install TaskTracker and Deliverance from trunk as well as a version of Myghty (which is required by a dependency of TaskTracker) with the following patch applied to myghty.importer at L56:

      -__builtin__.__import__ = import_module
      +#__builtin__.__import__ = import_module